 Nevertheless, maybe there is something special about America.
-The current events in Cairo drive home emphatically just how hard it is to create and nurture a lasting, effective democracy like ours.
+Current events in Cairo drive home just how hard it is to create and nurture a lasting, effective democracy like ours.

 At the same time, our ill-advised attempt to plant democracy in Iraq is sliding in the direction of chaos and sectarian warfare.
 Other examples abound, but the upshot is that much of the world just has a tough time establishing the kind of functioning democracy that we’ve managed to create here.

 Furthermore, our country has been working at democracy for a lot longer than most countries.
 Of course, our “city upon a hill” was never Eden.
 Our nation grew out of the destruction of the Indians, slavery, an exploitative war against Mexico, a civil war, and protracted battles to realize the rights of minorities, women and gays.

 Still, last week’s events in Egypt, Iraq, Syria and many other places remind us that the United States is an excellent place to live.
 Some of this we owe to the wisdom and will of our founders and ancestors.
 Some of it we owe to the vast, largely untouched trove of resources that lay before the first settlers.
 In some ways, we’ve just been lucky.